 - Polar Media Program.
 The Foundation's Office of Legislative and Public Affairs conducts a separate annual competition to select television, radio, newspaper, and magazine reporters to visit and report on U.S. facilities in the Antarctic and Arctic.
-For more information, contact NSF Public Affairs Specialists, Dena Headlee (dheadlee@nsf.gov) or Peter West (pwest@nsf.gov) in NSF's Office of Legislative and Public Affairs. - Informal Science Education Program.
+For more information, contact NSF Public Affairs Specialist, Peter West (pwest@nsf.gov) in NSF's Office of Legislative and Public Affairs. - Informal Science Education Program.
 NSF's Directorate for Education and Human Resource supports an Informal Science Education (ISE) program, which invests in projects that develop and implement informal learning experiences designed to increase interest, engagement, and understanding of science, technology, engineering, and mathematics (STEM) by individuals of all ages and backgrounds, as well as projects that advance knowledge and practice of informal science education.
 Projects may target either public audiences or professionals whose work directly affects informal STEM learning.
 ISE projects are expected to demonstrate strategic impact, innovation, and collaboration.
-For more information on the program and solicitations, please visit the ISE web page. - International Polar Year.
-The international community of polar researchers and funding agents has begun planning for an International Polar Year (IPY) to take place March 2007-March 2009 (see http://dels.nas.edu/us-ipy and http://dels.nas.edu/us-ipy and http://dels.nas.edu/us-ipy and http://www.ipy.org).
-Proposals to perform activities related to planning or execution of the IPY may be submitted to programs in the Antarctic Sciences Section under this program solicitation.
-The proposed activities should be consistent with program goals described in this solicitation.
-A separate solicitation (International Polar Year, NSF 06-534), relating to IPY and focused on the thematic areas of 1) ice sheet history and dynamics and 2) frontiers of polar biology in the polar night has been released by the Foundation.
-Information about other NSF IPY opportunities is available at http://www.nsf.gov/od/opp/ipy/ipyinfo.jsp.
+For more information on the program and solicitations, please visit the ISE web page.